unb-libraries/dockworker/documentation/developerGuidance.md

 * constant declarations
 * property declarations

-Should be presented in a line-sorted alphbetical order.
+Should be presented in a line-sorted alphabetical order.

 ### Array indents
 PSR-12 says nothing about array indents.
 For our purposes, in a multi-line declaration, array elements should be indented 4 spaces from the array declaration.

-### Class Method Order
+### Class Ordering
 Class methods should primarily be declared in the following order sets:

 * constructor/language level methods